Lobster Lunacy - October Lobster Trips

 - Adult beverages in coolers with your own ice

-Rentals – Rent SCUBAPro dive equipment at the Santa Barbara Dive Center which is at the Santa Barbara Landing where the Vision departs from.
+Rentals – Rent SCUBAPro dive equipment at Dive Santa Barbara which is at the Santa Barbara Landing where the Vision departs from.

 In addition to your dive gear set up, please bring: